Cookie Settings

 • Invest in smart data that can recognise when it’s time for maintenance, allowing it to be scheduled.

-• Improve productivity and help save on maintaining machines as it reduces time on repairing or replacing equipment.
+• Improve productivity and help save on maintaining machines as it reduces time spent repairing or replacing equipment.

-• Allow tracking the final product and altering it to meet the needs of your customers.
+• Allow tracking of the final product and altering it to meet the needs of your customers.

-To prepare your manufacturing company for the new challenging year, company owners, engineers and technicians must ensure the digital transformation.
-Especially popular in industrial manufacturing trends are still the Internet of Things (IoT), Big Data, and additive manufacturing (3D printing).
+To prepare your manufacturing department for challenges, company owners, engineers, and technicians must ensure digital transformation.
+Especially popular in industrial manufacturing trends are still the IoT, Big Data, and additive manufacturing (3D printing).
 The last one is still one of the most important trends in industrial maintenance.

 1. Predictive maintenance

-Predictive maintenance will be critical in assisting industrial companies in meeting rising customer demands and achieving digital transformation in 2022.
-Proactive maintenance has been shown to reduce unplanned downtime, increase the life of machines by years and save costs.
+Predictive maintenance is critical in assisting industrial companies in meeting rising customer demands and achieving digital transformation.
+Predictive maintenance (PdM) can be used effectively to anticipate when a machine or piece of equipment will require maintenance, enabling planned maintenance and preventing expensive downtime.
+By predicting possible failures, it is possible to reduce unplanned downtime, increase the life of machines and save costs.

 Manufacturers can use predictive analytics to track equipment performance using a variety of performance parameters and automate the data collection process with IoT technologies.
 That helps them ensure that all equipment operates at optimal capacity levels.